 Number of Customers Lost During Q2 ÷ Total Number of Customers at Start of Q2 = Customer Churn Rate.

 Revenue churn rate.
 Knowing the financial impact of churn is vitally important, so you need a formula that calculates it.
 The revenue churn rate measures the impact of customer churn.
 Using our Q2 example, the formula is

 Total of Recurring Revenue Lost in Q2 ÷ Original Total of Recurring for Q2 = Revenue Churn Rate

 Of course, you can make all sorts of calculations from churn, including whether the customers lost were ones who were worth focusing on, and if so, what can be changed to retain those types.

-These numbers and metrics are designed to give you insight into many of the key aspects of the sales and marketing business: how successful the sales team is in landing new business, how the marketing department is handling pricing, how customer service is working with retaining customers and, in the big picture, and how current and potential customers perceive your company and its offerings overall.
+Tracking all this data will give you several key insights: how successful the sales team is in landing new business, how the marketing department is handling pricing, how customer service is working with retaining customers and, in the big picture, and how current and potential customers perceive your company and its offerings overall.

 To gain new customers for your platform, a user acquisition strategy is vital.
 Knowing the particulars of the user acquisition process will ensure that your business continues to grow both its customer base and revenue.
 Plus, having a grip on the financial side of the user acquisition process will help your brand welcome new customers — the right ones, who will help your company thrive.

 Ready to take your user acquisition marketing to the next level?
 Reach out for your free consultation with Hawke Media’s digital marketing experts today.